rextechs/AzureIoTBootcamp/Day1-HOL2.md

 Now you prepared Azure IoT Edge module ready for the deployment to your Windows 10 device.

-In order to deploy the image, you must prepare `Deployment Manifest`.
+In order to deploy the image, you must prepare `Deployment Manifest`

 In this step, we will create a deployment manifest through Azure Portal.

 ### Step 8.1 : IoT Edge Details page

 1. Sign to [Azure Portal](https://portal.azure.com)
-1. Navigate to your IoT Edge Device ID
+2. Navigate to your IoT Edge Device ID

     **IoT Hub** -> **IoT Edge** -> **Your Windows 10 Device ID**